Sibz/ts_static/README.md

 ts_static!(MY_STATIC_NAME, i32);
 ```

-Static is set to a `ThreadSafeStruct<T>` to use the value
+Static is set to a `ThreadSafeStruct<T>`.

-use the with function, to set the value use the `set` function
+To set the value use the `set` member function.

+To work with the value use the `with` member function.

 You can access the mutex field directly `value` but the helpers should
 be suffice for most needs